Free • No signup Enhance Driver license photo · Free

 Do I need to mark my face or background before editing?

 No — just describe what you want: 'replace the background with a plain white background, even out the lighting on my face.'
 The AI handles the background and lighting without marking.
-Only use markers if the first result has a specific area that needs refinement.

 Can this tool create an actual driver license or official ID document?